-Coda Restaurant is set in a quiet area of the Lesser Town (Malá Strana), 5 minutes walk from Charles Bridge.
+Coda Restaurant is set in a quiet area of the Lesser Town (Malá Strana)

 The restaurant was designed by Italian architects Rocco Magnoli and Lorenzo Carmellini, onetime associates of Gianni Versace.
 They have created a warm, art-deco interior lit by table lamps and a crystal chandelier.
 There are paintings and statues by Dali, Shagal, Picasso, Kodet, Myslbek and Frank von Stuck.

 In this comfortable, elegant setting, Executive Chef David Šašek displays a masterful understanding of food.
 His well balanced, innovative dishes are presented with flair and precision.

 Waiters are welcoming and attentive, but not intrusive, sensing perfectly the moment to retire.

 In the summer, there is the option of dining on the rooftop terrace, to enjoy a 360 degree panorama over the Lesser Town and up to Prague Castle, and across to the Old Town.
 For romance and that sense of the special occasion, it does not get much better.

 On cuisine, Coda places strong emphasis on fresh seasonal ingredients.
 There are some delightful dishes on offer.
 Main courses range from filet mignon, lamb chops, beef goulash and crispy duck, to fresh fish such as halibut and grilled tuna.